Configure node

 Before starting your node, you should obtain epoch keys, which will be used to encrypt and decrypt transactions and smart contract state.

-To do it, use one of the following commands:
+To do it, use the the following command:

 The command above will pass Remote Attestation, during which, another node checks whether the correct software and hardware are used.
 If the command returns you same output as shown below, it means your node is ready to work: